North Queensland

 INVESTOR CONFIDENCE - Tourism and Construction

-“Cairns now hosts 34% of all visitors to Queensland, and tourism is experiencing steady growth with increases across a variety of markets.
-China is now our largest market with 217,000 visitors per annum (up 31% on the previous year), followed by the USA (up by 18%) and Japan (up 17.6%).
+Cairns hosts 37% of all international visitors to Queensland and 54% of domestic visitors, and tourism is experiencing steady growth with increases across a variety of markets.
+China remains our largest market with 217,000 visitors per annum (up 31% on the previous year), followed by the USA (up by 18%) and Japan (up 17.6%).
 Indian visitation is growing rapidly, with a 25.6% rise over the past year.

 Cairns has been hailed as “the leading hotel market in Australia” and a “thriving hotel market with strong prospects” by the US-based International Hotel Investment Forum.